 To be Taken at (Country): USA

-Eligibility: Fellows should be working on topics related to the 2020-21 theme of FABRICATION.
+Eligibility: Fellows should be working on topics related to the 2024-25 theme of Silence.
 Their approach to the humanities should be broad enough to appeal to students and scholars in several humanistic disciplines.
-Applicants must have received the Ph.D. degree before January 1, 2019.
+Applicants must have received the Ph.D. degree before January 1, 2023.
 The Society for the Humanities will not consider applications from scholars who received the Ph.D. after this date.
 Applicants must also have one or more years of teaching experience, which may include teaching as a graduate student.
 International scholars are welcome to apply, contingent upon visa eligibility.

 Duration of Award: The fellowships are held for one academic year.

-How to Apply: The following application materials must be submitted via AJO fellowship #14020 on or before OCTOBER 1, 2019.
+The following application materials must be submitted via AJO job #24897 on or before September 20, 2023.
 Any other method of applying will not be accepted.